 Your lifestyle, eating habits, genetics, and other habits can all affect how your skin changes over time.
 Take these simple precautions to keep your skin as healthy as possible as you age.

 Remember, if you have suspicious moles or growths, or have concerns about skin conditions, you should visit a dermatologist for a complete skin check-up.
-If you need help finding an El Camino Hospital doctor or want to make an appointment, call 800-216-5556.

 This article first appeared in the February 2018 edition of the HealthPerks newsletter.